mashharuki/AstarLearning/docs/pitch/README.md

 - demo

       Now for a demonstration.
-      We will show you a demonstration of five different functions that we have developed.
+      We will show you a demonstration of four different functions that we have developed.

+      Now, this account has no NFT.
+So Let's mint NFT after learning.

       Information on NFT contracts and content contracts is registered from contracts-UI now.